jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 **No-access paths:**
 - elements within a pipeline cannot be referenced by outside elements
+- elements within a library cannot access anything outside a library (the same or a different library)

 ### Importing elements

 Only `libraries` and their elements can be imported into other files.
 Elements on the root level of a file or within a pipeline cannot be imported.

 ```
 import './path/to/jv-file.jv'; // imports all libraries of the file